Lamps in the movies

 Not everyone is aware that these lamps are not made by Raak, on the contrary.
 Most of the time people attribute lamps to what they find on the internet.
 Hopefully it will change in time.

 A good example is the Night Club pendant chandelier.
-Always sold in The Netherlands as Raak, but it is a lamp made by Massive.
-Strange that in a country with 6 big Massive shops in the sixties never a Massive lamp appears for sale… Every lamp is Raak, Dijkstra, ANVIA, all Dutch brands.
+Often sold in The Netherlands as Raak, but it is a lamp made by Massive.
+Strange that in a country with 6 big Massive shops in the sixties almost never a Massive lamp appears for sale… Every lamp is Raak, Dijkstra, ANVIA, all Dutch brands.
 This is partly because Massive lamps rarely have a label.
 But also because Raak is more fancy and the Raak name sells better, and for more money.

 Massive lamps that are often sold as Raak